-These two words, “root canal,” strike fear in the hearts of thousands of Americans on a daily basis.
-Why?
-Because it seems like everyone has a horror story about this procedure, but don’t listen to idle gossip!
-A root canal is actually a lot less painful than the suffering a patient endures before the dentist gets to work, and at Quail Creek Dental we will do everything we can to make the procedure as stress free as possible for you.
+A root canal is a lot less painful than the suffering a patient endures before the dentist gets to work.
+At Quail Creek Dental, we will do everything we can to make the procedure as stress-free & painless as possible for you.

 The Root Canal Procedure

 A root canal occurs when the nerve of a tooth sustains an infection or the pulp of a tooth or teeth is impaired.
 When a patient undergoes a root canal, the nerve and the pulp are removed and the tooth is sealed to protect against further damage.